shajra/haskell-hls-nix/doc/nix.md

 nix-env --query
 ```

-To install the `haskell-language-server-8.8.4` executable, which is accessed by the "hls-renamed" in our top-level `default.nix` file, we'd run the following:
+To install the `haskell-language-server-8.8.4` executable, which is accessed by the `hls-renamed` in our top-level `default.nix` file, we'd run the following:

 ```shell
 nix-env --install --file . --attr hls-renamed 2>&1
 ```

     installing 'haskell-language-server-ghc884-renamed'
-    …
-    trace: Consider adding `--sha256: 1rkk09f8750qykrmkqfqbh44dbx1p8aq1caznxxlw8zqfvx39cxl` to the cabal.project file or passing in a lookupSha256 argument
-    trace: Using index-state: 2020-10-19T00:00:00Z for hls-stable
-    trace: To make this a fixed-output derivation but not materialized, set `plan-sha256` to the output of /nix/store/lfz8fvc0sa5izzgr2r3lvjka1grsc9av-calculateSha
-    trace: To materialize the output entirely, pass a writable path as the `materialized` argument and pass that path to /nix/store/zlgjhn9mjwfp063yzfrh6aabkdswqpfb-generateMaterialized

 We can see this installation by querying what's been installed: